01-edu/public/subjects/mini-framework/README.md

 You will also have to implement a way to handle the events triggered by the user, like: scrolling, clicking, certain keybindings, etc....
 Note that this new way of handling events must different from the `addEventListener()` method that already exists.

 ---

+#### TodoMVC

+A todoMVC project consists on creating a [webpage](http://todomvc.com/examples/vanillajs/) (this example is written in VanillaJS) with the same elements present in the example, so we advise you to test it around first.
+You have to make your todoMVC project, a pretty much perfect copy of the examples given in the links above, but using your framework.\
+Be aware that every thing that we can't visually see has to be present too (ids, classes, etc.).

 This project will help you learn about: